 Here’s how it works.

-Upselling encourages a customer to buy something similar to their initial purchase, but “higher end” (and more expensive).
+Upselling encourages customers to buy something similar to their initial purchase but higher-end (and more expensive).

-Cross-selling entices the customer to make a purchase that will compliment something else they’ve bought.
+Cross-selling entices the customer to make a purchase that will complement something else they’ve bought.

 These strategies are effective regardless of your industry.

 It doesn’t have to be a tangible product.